shaderLABS/shaderBOT/README.md

     "archive": {
         "categoryIDs": [""], // categories which are used for archiving projects "minimumMessageCount": 0, // a project will be eligible for archiving if less than minimumMessageCount (must be between 1 and 100) messages...
-        "maximumMessageAge": 0 // ...were sent in maximumMessageAge milliseconds },
+        "maximumMessageAge": 0 // ...were sent in maximumMessageAge seconds },
     "warnings": {
         "decay": [0, 0, 0], // days, severity 1-3